secureyourself7/python-keylogger/README.md

   - Uploading logs via FTP
   - Debug mode (printing to console)
 - Privacy and security:
-  - PGP public-key encryption of logs on-the-fly using [PyCrypto](https://www.dlitz.net/software/pycrypto/) (paste only your public key).
+  - PGP public-key encryption of logs on the fly using [PyCrypto](https://www.dlitz.net/software/pycrypto/) (paste only your public key).
 - Variable logging frequency (by default once every 100 new characters).
 - Persistence:
   - Adding to Windows Startup.